If you think you’re not responsible or shouldn’t have to pay then you may be able to defend a claim on your bond.

 - The item is in substantially the same condition and cleanliness as when you moved in

 - The difference in condition is due to fair wear and tear.
 For example minor damage caused through normal and reasonable use of the property.
-See our Bond on what constitutes “fair wear and tear”.
+See our Bond information on what constitutes “fair wear and tear”.

 - The damage wasn’t caused by a tenant/guest or pet at the property.
 For example, the item just wore out, or damage was caused by a storm.
 Remember you must report repairs issues to the landlord/agent.

 - The damage was caused by someone who was on the property without your consent and who was not a tenant.
 For example somebody broke in, or the damage was caused during domestic violence.
 You should also report such incidents to the Police.

 - You caused it but not deliberately or negligently – you were taking reasonable care